How to Cite a Movie in MLA

 CITING A MOVIE FROM AN ONLINE STREAMING SERVICE

-If a movie is accessed through an online streaming service, the citation should include the platform name.
-The basic format is:
+If a film is accessed from an online streaming platform, the platform name should be cited.
+The standard format is:

-- Film Title – The title of the film should be italicized.
+- Film Title – The title of the film should be in italics.

-- Directed by Director’s Name – The director’s name should be included as the primary creator of the work.
+- Directed by Director’s Name – The director’s name should be used since the director is usually the main creator of the work.

-- Production Company – The company responsible for producing or distributing the film should be listed.
+- Production Company – The company that distributed or produced the film should be stated.

-- Year of Release – The release year of the film should be included.
+- Year of Release – The year the movie was released has to be included.

-- Streaming Service – The name of the streaming platform where the movie was accessed should be italicized.
+- Streaming Service – The name of the streaming service on which the film was streamed has to be italicized.

-- URL (if applicable) – If available, the direct URL to the movie should be included.
+- URL (if applicable) – If given, the actual link to the film has to be included.

 Citation |